ugurtu/autograder/README.md

 # autograder
-This is an automated grader to evaluate the student grades.
+This is an automated grader that evaluates students' grades.